About the Conference

 A rubric is available on a section in this page for you to know how your review is scored.
 Upon payment of registration fees, your attendance at the conference will be confirmed.

-- Results of abstract review returned to authors: Before March 2021
+- Results of abstract review returned to authors: On or before April 1, 2021

 - Full conference registration fees are due for all presenters.